 Students’ mindsets significantly impact their success in school.
 Years of mounting evidence shows that growth-minded students tend to have better academic outcomes than their fix-minded peers.
 In addition, they are more likely to be intrinsically motivated, enjoying learning for the pleasure of learning rather than just to reach an external goal.

-Our Research on Growth Mindset
+RSI's Research on Growth Mindset